 - A historic context for Texas highways statewide,

-- A cultural resources survey of much of the Bankhead Highway (including field documentation of highway-related resources),
+- Cultural resources surveys of much of the Bankhead Highway and Meridian Highway (including field documentation of road-related resources),

 - Upgrades to the THC Atlas that will assist in documentation of historic resources, and

-- Interpretation measures such as an online portal that will provide valuable historic tourism information.
+- Interpretation measures, such as a Bankhead Highway travel app and brochure that provide valuable historic tourism information.

 Historic Texas Highway Construction Video

 This video shows how a particular stretch of historic highway was constructed between the Texas cities of Weatherford and Mineral Wells.
 The photos in the video were gathered during our two-year Bankhead Highway project.

 This video discusses how overnight accommodations changed over time due to the influence of the automobile.
 As vehicular transportation gained in popularity and roads improved during the early 20th century, trips by automobile spurred development of entirely new business types that catered to an increasingly mobile public.

 If you are interested in historic highways in Texas, there is a good chance you are also interested in Historic Bridges in Texas.
 THC provides information about many historic Texas bridges, including a guide on identifying, prioritizing, and managing historic bridges for preservationists, a bridge timeline, a section on metal truss bridges–a sadly dwindling historic resource in Texas–and a section on Post-World War II Era Bridges showcasing innovative approaches to bridge design with new materials and constructions methods.